-The immortal words of Sir Mix-a-Lot will inspire people for generations to come.
-Unfortunately, an unintended consequence of those lyrics is they perpetuate the idea that side-bends and sit-ups are necessary for maintaining a strong and svelte midsection.
+Unfortunately, they perpetuate the idea that side-bends and sit-ups are necessary for maintaining a strong and svelte midsection.

 Not only are they unnecessary, but there are also far better ways to strengthen your core.

-In this article, I’ll address some common myths about the core, help you figure out your motivations for wanting a strong core, and show you some sample exercises that do a much better job of strengthening the core than your typical crunches and sit-ups.
+In this article, I’ll address some common myths about the core, help you figure out your motivations for wanting a strong core, and show you some sample exercises that do a much better job of strengthening the core than simply doing more crunches and sit-ups.

 Before I get into the whole debate about whether or not crunches are a good idea (I think you can probably guess my stance on them by the title of this article), I want to talk about the biggest myth about the core:

 Myth #1: The core is a distinct part of the body.